IRC 403(b) Tax-Sheltered Annuity Plans – Written Program

 - VCP Submission Kit - for failure to timely adopt a written 403(b) plan

-- Reduced fee for failure to timely adopt a written 403(b) plan
+- Correcting a failure to timely adopt a written 403(b) plan

 - Sample Plan Provisions – To assist in drafting 403(b) prototype plans